aws-cdk-hub/vpc/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK TypeScript project for VPC

 This is a sample VPC for TypeScript development with CDK.